 Your Kimberley Tour involves walking most days to experience and get to highlights.
 Walks vary in length.
 You need to be fit enough to walk a few kilometres on a regular basis.
 We walk over rocks and rough paths that are often uneven.
 Some walks on your Kimberley Tour will only be 10 minutes each way.
 A longer walks may be over an hour each way with a stop for a swim and a snack in the middle.
 If you are doing the a Kimberley Tour to Mitchell Falls (eg the Outback Kimberley Tour) it is wise to take the helicopter in at least one direction.
 In 2017 this is included in the price.

 With the exception of two meals, there is no need to open your wallet during your Kimberley tour at all.
-We include all your camping and national park fees, passes and permits, meals and morning tea (as indicated), some soft drinks, some extra snacks and a free Giekie Gorge Cruise.
+We include all your camping and national park fees, passes and permits, meals and morning tea (as indicated), some soft drinks, some extra snacks and free additional tours such as Darngku /Giekie Gorge Cruise on our Broome return tours.
 If you choose to do some of the extra activities available you may incur costs payable to local providers.
 This could include optional activities such as scenic flights, helicopter rides, other cruises, meals in restaurants or homesteads etc, alcohol and extra drinks.

-For example a 18 minute helicopter flight at Mitchell Falls or the Bungles shared by 4 people is approx. $270pp (they will sometimes charge more if there are less people in the helicopter).
+For example a 18 minute helicopter flight at Mitchell Falls or the Bungles shared by 4 people is approx. $280pp (they will sometimes charge more if there are less people in the helicopter).
 A six minute flight from the top of the Mitchell Falls back to where we started walking, which includes flying over the Mitchell Falls is approx. $150pp (this is the flight we include one way for free on our 16 Day Adventurer and 15 Day Outback Kimberley Tours in 2018 & 2019).

 There are options for purchasing some meals at resort restaurants and at stations (at guests expense).
 We encourage guests to have two meals together in a restaurant (e.g. at Station along the Gibb River Road and Lake Argyle.
 Allow $30 – $40).